michelleconville/hangman/README.md

 **Built-in Python Libraries**

 * random

 The random library was imported to access the built-in method of generating a random word selection from a difined list of words.
 The word selected is the secret words the user must gusess in the game.

+*   os

+The os library was imported to create a function to utilise the os.system to clear the terminal.
+This supports a positive user experience on game replay by clearing the previous gameplay and making the screen clearer and more structured.

 **Other**